RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

    Ensure that there is no `BANKSQL` subdirectory in the location in which you extracted the archive.
 If there is one, delete it.

-2. In a web browse, open the ESCWA UI by entering http://localhost:10086.
+2. In a web browser, open the ESCWA UI by entering http://localhost:10086.

    a.
 In the ESCWA UI, click **Native**, expand **Directory Servers**, and in the left pane click **Default**.